WebSockets

 Headers

-An optional Map<FString, FString> of headers to pass to your server as part of the handshake.
+An optional collection of other headers to pass to your server as part of the handshake.
+Used in the same way as Http headers.
+See Headers

 No